 How to cite this article:

-Ashok Baindha, Raj Kumar Berwal, Arvind Kumar, Gopal Sankhla and Vijay Kumar.
+Ashok Baindha, Raj Kumar Berwal, Arvind Kumar, Gopal Sankhla, Vijay Kumar.
 Socio-personal, communication and psychological profile affecting entrepreneurial behaviour of milk processors.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2017; 2(2): 39-43.
+Int J Vet Sci Anim Husbandry 2017;2(2):39-43.